 Vendors are required to complete (and submit) a Rotorua Air Quality Control Bylaw Point of Sale Compliance Form if there are any solid fuel burners in the property.
 Vendors must send the Regional Council a completed Compliance Form even if they are replacing a non-compliant burner prior to settlement.
 The penalty for not submitting a Point of Sale Compliance Form (and breaching the Rotorua Air Quality Control Bylaw) is a fine up to $20,000.

 How do I know if an appliance is compliant or non-compliant?

 The following list of non-compliant solid fuel burners must be removed before a transfer of ownership:

 - Any appliance that can burn coal (for example multi-fuel and coal burners).
 These appliances are non-compliant (regardless of their installation date).

-- Indoor open fires must be rendered inoperable before a transfer of ownership.
+- Indoor open fires must be rendered inoperable.

 I am selling a Rotorua Airshed property that has a solid fuel burner - what should I do?

 Vendors must check if solid fuel burners are compliant or non-compliant (see list above) and make arrangements to remove non-complying burners prior to the transfer of ownership.

 Vendors are legally obliged to remove non-compliant appliances but are not under any obligation to replace them before selling.
 If a vendor removes or replaces a solid fuel burner prior to selling it is a legal requirement that they complete (and submit) a Rotorua Air Quality Control Bylaw Point of Sale Compliance Form to the Regional Council (see the link to the form below)